Shadouw/strompare/README.md

 `strompare` is text comparison library

+Remark about the code coverage: Only the library has test coverage.
+Therefore examples and additional tools are not covered.

+## Introduction

 It can calculate (Damerau-)Levenshtein distance, but its main feature is to compare and find texts based on ngrams.